 Based on our analysis in Section \ref{sec:zo_failure}, we propose a simple yet effective solution, ZO-FC, which applies ZO optimization to a single PEFT module on top of a frozen pre-trained backbone, while retaining FO optimization for the learnable classifier, as shown in Figure \ref{fig:diagram}.
 It is important to note that our use of a single-PEFT continual learning setup is motivated by the observation that, when built upon a strong pre-trained backbone, a single PEFT module updated across all tasks serves as a simple yet strong FO baseline as shown in Table \ref{tab:main_results}.
 In contrast, more complex CL methods, such as those relying on prototype-based classifiers or additional regularization, tend to be less compatible with ZO optimization.
 Moreover, through empirical comparison of different PEFT choices, including prompts, adapters, and LoRA, we find that adapters consistently yield the best performance.
 Therefore, we adopt the adapter as the default PEFT module in ZO-FC.

-Although ZO-FC employs FO optimization for the classifier, it still benefits from the flat minima effect: the ZO updates bias the adapter representation toward flatter solutions, while the FO classifier preserves decision-boundary plasticity (proof in Appendix C).
+Although ZO-FC employs FO optimization for the classifier, it still benefits from the flat minima effect: the ZO updates bias the adapter representation toward flatter solutions, while the FO classifier preserves decision-boundary plasticity (proof in supplementary material).
 Besides, its impact on memory efficiency remains negligible.
 This is because the classifier is the final layer in the model and does not propagate gradients back to earlier layers.
 As a result, intermediate activations from the backbone and adapter do not need to be stored during training, significantly reducing memory usage.
 Therefore, ZO-FC retains the key advantage of memory efficiency while benefiting from the precision of first-order updates where they matter most.
-The full procedure is detailed in Algorithm 1 in Appendix B.
+The full procedure is detailed in Algorithm 1 in supplementary material.